-An initial marshal briefing, covering individual marshalling duties, safety procedures, and summary notes of specific duties, where appropriate, will be provided through Microsoft Teams meetings, featuring a presentation.
-Marshals must have attended this Teams marshal briefing prior to the start of Summer Eights.
+An initial marshal briefing, covering individual marshalling duties, safety procedures, and summary notes of specific duties, where appropriate, will be provided, featuring a presentation.
+Marshals must have attended this marshal briefing prior to the start of Summer Eights.

 Overseeing of Marshals